sbhrwl/customer_feedback_analysis/docs/WordEmbeddings/README.md

 - Split text into **words**, each word is converted into a vector
 - Split text into **characters**, each character is converted into a vector
 - Extract **n-gram of words or characters** each n-gram is converted into a vector
-### Text Tokenization
-- The unit into which text is decomposed is called **token**
-- The process of decomposing text into token is called tokenization.

 ## Strategies for Text vectorization
 ## Keras Embedding layer